transpunk/dotfiles/README.md

 lockscreen: hyprlock

-audio visualizer: cava (v simple config lmao)

 sysfetch: fastfetch

-plus vscodium json settings because why not

 i also have my keybindings file here but they're just a sample

+### to add:

+status bar: waybar (gotta clean up the config first teehee

+plus maybe vscodium settings.json but idk

 about wallpapers: i have a couple of my fave wallpapers here, i recommend skull.jpg or city.jpg for this theme, but no wallpaper app configs. also i have no idea where they came from so sorry :c